qchateau/space-dodgems/README.md

-# experimental-ws-game
+# Space Dodgems

-Trying out boost.beast with C++20 coroutines and websockets.
+This is a mini-game created with boost.beast, C++20 coroutines and websockets.

-Maybe this will become a mini-game one day.

 ## How to run